bogdan-lab/csv_cli/README.md

-# TableCLI
+# CSV CLI

-This repository aggregates CLI implementations for some simple table operations.
+This repository aggregates CLI implementations for some simple operations on csv table.
-It is expected that table is saved csv format with some delimiter.
 Currently utility supports the following operations:
 - sorting table rows based on the column(s) content
+- selective displaying of the table content

 ## Sorting utility